 Within the Back-UP project a mobile self-management application (selfBACK) is translated to Dutch and available as addition to regular physical therapy.
 The main objective of this assignment is to evaluate the use of selfBACK by patients and physical therapists and to determine the barriers and facilitators for use.

 An observational cohort study with a pre-test/post-test design will be carried out.
 The pre-test measurements will be performed before the use of selfBACK, and the post-test measurements will be performed after using selfBACK for six weeks.
 Furthermore, next to completing questionnaires participants need to be interviewed after using selfBACK for six weeks.

 Main activities student

-For this assignment with a duration of approximately 3-6, we are looking for a student human movement sciences, health sciences, physical therapy sciences or similar, who has affinity with clinical practice.
+For this assignment with a duration of approximately 3-6 months, we are looking for a student human movement sciences, health sciences, physical therapy sciences or similar, who has affinity with clinical practice.
 Speaking Dutch and contact within the clinical field is a desired.
 The planned start of the selfBACK evaluation is March/April 2020.

 If you are interested in the assignment or have any questions please contact Marian Hurmuz (firstname.lastname@example.org).